Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • glands of the adrenal cortex, which include glucocorticosteroids, used to combat allergies and inflammation, and also as painkillers.

-• thyroid gland are used if it produces them in small quantities or, conversely, too much.
+• The thyroid gland is used if it produces them in small quantities or, conversely, too much.

 • sexual, which include androgens, estrogens, gestagens.